PixelsCamp/talks/README.md

 ### Contact Info

 Make sure we have a way to contact you!
 Either set up your e-mail address in your GitHub profile, or include it on your proposal.
-If we accept your talk, we'll need a way to contact you.

 What are we looking for?